 The majority of silent films were shot at 16 to 18 frames per second and projected at 20 to 24 frames per second.
 Early filmmakers and animators developed techniques to produce a motion perception between 12 and 16 frames per second through trial and error.
 Anything below this threshold gave the brain the impression of a sequence of separate pictures.
 This motion is what makes comedies like Charlie Chaplin's so funny.

+What is the best frame rate for 4K video?
 With the introduction of sound in films, filmmakers felt the necessity for a consistent frame rate, and 24 frames per second became the preferred option.

 The typical minimum frame rate for capturing video with convincing motion is 24 frames per second.
 This is the typical cinematic video frame rate for movies and television shows.
 It looks the most cinematic and is the most like how we experience the world.
 Motion blur is standard in complicated situations taken at 24 frames per second.